EOSIO/welcome/docs/05_community-developer-tools/index.md

 * [EOSFactory](https://github.com/tokenika/eosfactory): A Python-based EOS smart-contract development and testing framework.

+* [Hydra](https://klevoya.com/hydra/): Hydra is a simple and fast EOSIO smart contract test and execution environment.

+* [Tank](https://github.com/mixbytes/tank): Tank is a console tool which can set up a blockchain cluster in minutes in a cloud and bench it using various transaction loads.

 ### Integrated Development Environments (IDEs)
 * [EOS Studio](https://www.eosstudio.io/): Integrated with various tools required for EOSIO in a unified graphical application, EOS Studio provides a powerful and easy-to-use environment for dApp development.

+* [Adappt IDE](https://github.com/eosrapid/adappt): Adappt is a fully featured IDE that allows for the rapid development, testing, and deployment of EOSIO smart contracts.

 ### Non-Fungible Token (NFT) Standards
 * [dGoods](https://github.com/MythicalGames/dgoods): An open source and free standard for handling the virtual representation of items, both digital and physical.